South African cricket team in England in 1994: England

 The momentum in this tour swung decisively in England's favour only in the Third Test with Devon Malcolm's fiery burst of quick bowling, although hints of a recovery were clear in the Second Test, with Atherton, Stewart, Rhodes, Thorpe and Hick all showing signs of confidence.
 Malcolm's impact was evidenced by his selection of England's man of the series despite playing only the one Test.

 Four of the batsmen picked up 200 runs or more (Thorpe, Hick, Stewart, Atherton), while Fraser, Gough and DeFreitas all contributed with the ball sufficiently to augur well for the forthcoming Ashes series.
 Rhodes looked secure behind the stumps and showed resilience with the bat.

 South Africa

-The South Africans will be concerned that they managed to let the series victory slide away from them after such a superb performance in the First Test.
-They had no answer for Malcolm's pace in the final innings of the series and there will be questions asked about their capitulation.
+The South Africans will be concerned that they allowed the series victory to slip away following their strong performance in the First Test.
+They had no answer to Malcolm's pace in the final innings of the series, and questions are likely to be raised about their collapse.

 Christopher Martin-Jenkins noted in The Times that the tourists were "too dependent on their fast-medium bowling" and that the batting would look a little shaky when Wessels retires, given the performances of Hudson and Cronje, though he praised Darryl Cullinan's emergence as "a batsman of genuine Test class".

 Only McMillan and Wessels made 200 runs, though Cullinan showed vigour in compiling 101 in the Third Test, but the pace quartet all contributed at times, De Villiers and Donald each picking up 12 wickets in the series.